NVIDIA/nvaitc-toolkit/INSTALL.md

 - horovod: `pip install horovod`

-You can find most of the software in a preinstalled [NVIDIA GPU Cloud](ngc.nvidia.com) PyTorch container in version 19.10 and later or use the requirements.txt.
+You can find most of the software in a preinstalled [NVIDIA GPU Cloud](ngc.nvidia.com) PyTorch container in version 19.10 and later or use the `requirements.txt`.